House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Off-Road and Off-Center Only

 If you go in to buy a set of LED headlights, you will likely see some clarifying statements in the fine print.
 LED lights are legal to be used off-road or in wilderness settings.
 They are not legal for use on surface streets.
-Many places sell LED lights under this clause that allows them to sell the lights believing that they will only be used in off-roading settings – even when that is not usually the case.
+Many places sell LED lights under this clause that allows them to sell the lights believing that they will only be used in off-roading settings, even when that is not usually the case.

 LED lights can also be used in various other ways in a car.
 Blinkers, brake lights, and running lights can all be legally swapped for LEDs.
 The only assembly where LEDs are strictly illegal is in the main headlamp.
-You can go buy LED blinker bulbs or brake light replacements and not run afoul of the law.
+You can buy LED blinker bulbs or brake light replacements and not run afoul of the law.

 Uneven Enforcement

-If you are reading this and you put LED headlights onto your vehicle, don’t panic.
-While it is true that most LED headlights are illegal based on current federal rules and regulations, the enforcement of those rules is not heavily enforced.
+If you are reading this and you put LED headlights in your vehicle, don’t panic.
+While it is true that most LED headlights are illegal based on current federal rules and regulations, the enforcement of the rules is minimal.
 The illegality of LED headlights often comes from the manufacturing and installation of the lights.
-Many of the aftermarket lights do not adhere to local brightness laws and in some states fiddling with a car’s headlamps is also against the rules.
-However, you are not likely going to be stopped for having LED headlights.

-In fact, many states do not have any regulations regarding LED headlight installation, meaning that local police departments don’t even have the authority to enforce those rules.
+In fact, many states do not have any regulations regarding LED headlight installation, meaning that local police departments don’t even have the authority to enforce the rules.
 That is because the regulations governing the use of LED headlights come from the federal level.

 Image Credit: BokehStore, Shutterstock